kescherCode/MultiCube/README.md

-# RotatingCube
+# MultiCube
-A small C# console application to display a cube and rotate it, manually or automatically.
+A small C# console application to display multiple cubes in windows

 Controls: